Energy companies and banks led rally on S&P 500 in 2016

 Companies that make construction equipment, engines and aircraft also made large gains as the U.S. economy picked up steam.
 Investors bet that the election of Trump, and a Republican Congress that could approve his spending proposals, will lead to more spending on construction, manufacturing, and transportation.
 The sector, which includes companies like Boeing and General Electric, reached all-time highs at the end of the year.
 Caterpillar was one of the best-performing Dow Jones industrial average components in 2016 while farm equipment maker Deere rose to an all-time high.

 Companies that make materials like packaging, specialty chemicals and mine for metals also rebounded, partly because precious metals prices bounced back in 2016 after several years of losses.
-Copper, which is linked to expectations for economic growth because of its uses in construction, climbed 18 percent.
-That led to big gains for gold and copper producer Freeport-McMoran and gold miner Newmont Mining.
-Building materials companies like Martin Marietta and steel maker Nucor also climbed.
+Copper, which is linked to expectations for economic growth because of its uses in construction, climbed 17 percent.
+Higher metals prices led to big gains for gold and copper producer Freeport-McMoran, gold miner Newmont Mining and steel maker Nucor.
+Building materials companies like Martin Marietta also climbed.

 Technology companies rose for the eighth year in a row.
 The stocks surged this summer as the U.S. economy appeared to gain strength, while critical overseas markets also looked healthier.
 The technology sector didn’t do as well following the election, however, as investors wondered if Trump’s trade and immigration policies and his inflammatory rhetoric would hurt their sales overseas.
 Graphics processor company Nvidia more than tripled in value and performed better than any other S&P 500 stock, while Hewlett-Packard’s breakup left two stocks that both did well.